Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/statements/Divine.md

 ## Reflection

 - Overseeing the creation and maintanence of the control unit significantly improved my understanding of the CPU as a whole.
 It has an important role in the CPU and having this role helped me understand the other parts of the CPU, like the ALU, Data Memory and so on.

+- Through the stretched goals I gained a deeper understanding of pipelining and caching in computer architecture and how important they are in making a CPU more efficient.
+This also helped me significantly improve my proficiency in System Verilog and I am more confident in using it now compared to the start of this project.